adelriosantiago/adelriosantiago-blog/introducing-gitblog/eng.md

 <img alt="" src="/articles/introducing-gitblog/images/gitblog-animation.gif" style="max-width: 60%;">

-See how git-powered articles work at my repo: https://github.com/adelriosantiago/adelriosantiago-webpage, and feel free to use them if you want.
+See how git-powered articles work at my repo: https://github.com/adelriosantiago/adelriosantiago-webpage, and feel free to use the engine if you want.

 Cheers!